BlackStar Wealth Management Ltd

 A complaint regarding a mis-sold pension from BlackStar Wealth Management should be upheld, the Financial Ombudsman Service has ruled.

 The complaint, given by a ‘Mr I’, discusses in detail how he complains that he was mis-sold his pension plan by BlackStar Wealth Management Ltd (‘BlackStar’).
-As a result, he has suffered a financial loss.
+As a result of this unsuitable financial advice on the part of the independent financial advisor, he has suffered a financial loss.

-In 2014, Mr I was told of an ‘investment opportunity’ by an introducer for BlackStar.
+In 2014, Mr I was told of an ‘investment opportunity’ for pension schemes by an introducer for BlackStar.

 Mr I was advised to transfer his Transact pension to a Self-Invested Personal Pension (‘SIPP’).
 The SIPP was then used to invest in Store First.
 This was an unregulated investment in commercial property providing self-storage units.

 Investments in storage pods have been sold through SIPPs for several years.
 However, many investors may have been mis-sold their investments as a lot of those who were given advice were not suitable for such high-risk, unregulated investments.
 Such unsuitable financial advice resulted in SIPP investors losing their pension savings.

 The details of the case go on to explain that ‘Mr I’ was 59 years of age at the time.
 He had £500 in his current account, no savings, and credit card debt of £2,500.
 He had a mortgage of £157,000 and owned a second property valued at £250,000.

 In terms of his personal circumstances, Mr I also had Parkinson’s Disease, and would be dependent on his pension savings for an income when retired.